robenkleene/design-references/3d/math/3d-math-rotate-cube-on-point.md

 ## Rotation Matrices

 To rotate a cube, we use rotation matrices.
-Here are the basic rotation matrices for rotating around the x, y, and z axes.
+Here are the basic rotation matrices for rotating around the X, Y, and Z axes.

 ### Rotation Around X-Axis